Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-developer-setup.md

 another bash window `kubectl -n argo port-forward deployment/argo-server 2746:2746`

-This allows you to access argo (localhost:2764) and minio (localhost:9001)
+This allows you to access argo (localhost:2746) and minio (localhost:9001)

 #### Dns change
 Now we have our services running we need to make a DNS change, because minio needs to be accessed from argo (within kubernetes) its addressed somthing like this `http://minio:9000` but the code running in VisualStudio also needs to access it.
 To get around this, in notepad (in Aministrator mode) open the file `C:\Windows\System32\drivers\etc\Hosts` add the following line
 - `127.0.0.1	minio`

-save the file, now `http://minio:9001` will route to you local machine
+save the file, now `http://minio:9000` will route to you local machine

 ### setup up an input file
 - open browser `http://minio:9001/buckets/`
 - log in with `admin` `password`
 - using the UI make a bucket called `bucket1`
 - and a folder called `00000000-1000-0000-0000-000000000000/dcm/` be careful not to put spaces before or after this name.
-- make an empty local file called `input_diacom` and drag this into the created folder in the browser.
+- make an empty local file called `input_dicom` and drag this into the created folder in the browser.

 ### add rabbit and mongo services
 install Helm 3 https://helm.sh/docs/intro/install/